abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 ---

 ### Exercise: Using the Proxy
-**Objective:** Create a pod and access it through the proxy.
-Then access the dashboard via the minikube command.
+**Objective:** Examine the capabilities of the proxy by accessing a pod's exposed ports and using the dashboard.

 ---

-1) Create the Pod `mypod` from the mypod manifest.
+1) Create the Pod `mypod` from the manifest `manifests/mypod.yaml`.
 ```
 $ kubectl create -f manifests/mypod.yaml
 ```